toomanydev/sd-comparison-sheets/README.md

 ### Convenience Features
 * Each image generated is cached at full resolution and uncropped as a PNG.
   * This is saves time when you've made a slight mistake in sheet settings, or want to make a change to only one or some of the dimension settings.
+* Will confirm the SD checkpoints exists (but not VAE, hypernetworks, etc).
 * Can disable image/row/column/sheet titles if not wanted.
 * Can save as PNG, JPEG or WEBP with quality set for smaller file size.
 * Can save sheets at a lower resolution scale for smaller file size.